akalinux/span-tools/README.md

 The basic example works, but its not very useful.
 In the real world we generally have multiple data sources.
-Usually we want to find the intersections of between different data sources.
+Usually we want to find the intersections of between those different data sources.

 In this example we create a ColumnSets instance from a SpanUtil instance and add each data set as a column.
 Once all columns have been added, we iterate over the result